bpanel-org/bpanel/README.md

 You can use custom configs to connect to an existing node, or use the bcoin docker service to spin up a bcoin node that the webapp will connect to.

 ## Configuration
 Configurations are shared between the two docker containers.

 Your bcoin node will expect an API key given to it.
-If you are connecting to an existing node, you can set an API key by adding it in a `secrets.env` file and set `BCOIN_API_KEY=[YOUR-AWESOME-KEY]`.
-This key can be any value you want (but if you are running a node with real Bitcoins, make sure it's secure!). __NOTE: DO NOT CHECK THIS FILE IN TO VERSION CONTROL.__ If you run `npm install` and there is no `secrets.env` present, one will automatically be generated for you with a cryptographically secure api key.
+If you are connecting to an existing node, you can set an API key by adding it to the `secrets.env` file and set `BCOIN_API_KEY=[YOUR-AWESOME-KEY]`.
+This key can be any value you want (but if you are running a node with real Bitcoins, make sure it's secure!).
+__NOTE: DO NOT CHECK THIS FILE IN TO VERSION CONTROL.__

+If you run `npm install` and there is no `secrets.env` present, one will automatically be generated for you with a cryptographically secure api key.

 The configs are managed through environment variables set in a `bcoin.env` file (this is not ignored by git, so make sure to only put sensitive information in the `secrets.env` file).
 These get used by both the app and bcoin containers.
-The `bcoin.env` configs will also overwrite any local environment variables set to avoid older configurations in your environment from sneaking in.
-To use local environment variables, comment out any you would like to customize from `bcoin.env` and either add to the `environment` config in docker-compose.yml for your target service, or simply add to your local environment for local dev.

-Make sure to comment out the environment variables according to the network you want your webapp to connect to and/or what kind of node you want to run if you're running the bcoin service.
+NOTE: runtime environment vars will override the values set in the env files.

 If you want to connect to an existing node on a remote server, update the environment configs to point to your remote node.
 To deploy in a docker container run:

 ```bash
 docker-compose up app